 9.11.
-Minnesota Low-Vision Reading Test or Radner Reading Charts (in Select Countries)
+Minnesota Low-Vision Reading (MNREAD) Test or Radner Reading Charts (in select countries)

-The Minnesota Low-Vision Reading Test or Radner Reading Charts (Appendix G) should be administered first monocularly for both eyes and then binocularly.
-The manual of operations should be referenced for a list of versions that should be administered based on country.
+MNREAD Test or Radner Reading Charts (Appendix G) should be administered first monocularly for both eyes and then binocularly.
+The Manual of Operations should be referenced for a list of versions that should be administered based on country.
 These tests should be administered prior to dilating the eyes.

 9.12.
-Home-Based Functional Digital Applications (Optional, in Select Sites)
+Home-Based Functional Digital Applications (optional, select sites)

 In addition to in-clinic assessments, visual function and reading speed will also be evaluated using applications on an electronic device.
-Subjects who decide to participate in this portion will be trained on how to use the digital applications at the Day 1 visit and will complete the assessments using the digital application in the clinic at Day 1; Months 1-3, Month 6, 12, 18, and 24.
-In-clinic assessments on the digital application should be completed after completion of all functional tests and quality of life measures prior to dilating the eyes (NL-BCVA, LL-BCVA, MNREAD or Radner Reading Charts [in select countries], NEI VFQ-25, and FRI).
+Subjects who decide to participate in this portion will be trained on how to use the digital applications during the Day 1 visit and will complete the assessments using the digital application in the clinic at Day 1, Months 1-3, Month 6, 12, 18, and 24.
+In-clinic assessments on the digital application should be completed after completion of all functional tests and quality of life measures prior to dilating the eyes (NL-BCVA, LL-BCVA, MNREAD or Radner Reading Charts [in select countries], NEI VFQ 25, and FRI).